Jadelle is a form of contraception to prevent pregnancy. Find out how to use it safely and possible side effects.

 The implant will be inserted by your doctor or a trained nurse, in the inner side of your upper arm.
 A check will be made to ensure it is inserted correctly.
 Once this is confirmed, it is effective straight away.

-- The implant is usually first inserted within five days of a period starting, to ensure that you are not pregnant.
+- The implant is usually first inserted within 5 days of a period starting, to ensure that you are not pregnant.

-- It will be placed in the inner side of your upper arm.
-You will be given an injection of local anaesthetic to numb your skin, and a special needle will be used to put the implant in place.
+- You will be given an injection of local anaesthetic first to numb your skin, and a special needle will be used to put the implant in place.

-- After the procedure, the insertion site will be closed with a skin closure and bandaged.
-Keep the wound dry and bandaged for three days.
-Do not bump the insertion site or lift anything heavy with that arm during this time.
+- After the procedure, the area will be closed (with tape) and you will need to keep the wound dry and bandaged for three days.
+Do not bump the area or lift anything heavy with that arm during this time.

-- The area around the implant may be bruised and sore for a few days, but the wound will soon heal just like any other small cut.
+- The area may be bruised and sore for a few days, but the wound will soon heal just like any other small cut.

-- If you wish to continue with this form of contraception, a replacement implant is needed every three to five years.
-It requires a small procedure under local anaesthetic to remove the old implant and put in a new one.
+- A replacement implant is needed every 3 to 5 years.
+It requires a local anaesthetic to remove the old implant and put in a new one.

 - The implant can be taken out at any time if you would like it removed.
-If you do not want to become pregnant, you must use another form of contraception straight away.
+If you do not want to become pregnant, you must use another form of contraception straight after it is removed.

-Most women can use the contraceptive implant, however, you should not use it if:
+Most women can use the implant, however, you should not use it if:

-- you have or have had blood clot in legs or lungs
+- you have or have had a clotting disorder

 - you have abnormal vaginal bleeding

-Discuss with your doctor or nurse if the contraceptive implant is safe for you.
+Discuss with your doctor or nurse if the implant is safe for you.

 |Side effects||What should I do?|

-A number of medications and herbal supplements (e.g. St John's Wort) may interact with the contraceptive implant and increase your risk of pregnancy.
+A few medicines such as some antiepileptics, antibiotics and herbal supplements may interact with the implant and increase your risk of pregnancy.

 Always check with your doctor or pharmacist if you have an implant and are thinking of taking any supplements or other medications.

-The following links provide further information about the contraceptive implant:
+The following links provide further information about the implant: